pranayyy024/pranayyy024/README.md

 # 💫 About Me:
 🎓 Computer Engineering student passionate about technology and problem-solving.

 💻 Aspiring Software Engineer interested in Full-Stack Development, AI/ML, and Software Engineering.

 🚀 Building projects and continuously improving my development skills.

 📚 Strengthening my problem-solving abilities through Data Structures & Algorithms.

-⚙️ Exploring backend development, system design, cloud technologies, Linux, and Docker.
+⚙️ Exploring backend development, system design, cloud technologies, and Docker.

 🛠️ Passionate about turning ideas into real-world applications with clean and efficient code.

 🤝 Open to collaborations, internships, and opportunities to grow as a developer.